shenef/Boktai-Speedrunning/src/zoktai/any.md

 On the way, step on the switch to open a gate for Django, then proceed.
 Step on the switch outside, then use the magic circle to switch back to Django.

-Upon gaining control of Django, hold Right on the D-pad WITHOUT using ![][icon_dash] Dash, with the ![][icon_leather_armor] Leather Armor equipped you will consistently dodge the Black Slime.
+Upon gaining control of Django, hold Right on the D-pad WITHOUT using ![][icon_dash] Dash, with the ![][icon_cloth_armor] Cloth Armor equipped you will consistently dodge the Black Slime.
 Proceed upstairs twice.
 In the first room with Cockatrices, replace ![][icon_sol] Sol with ![][icon_earth] Earth, then use it to kill both of them for EXP.
 In the second room with Cockatrices, proceed through the ↘️ exit, then re-enter the room.